jekhokie/jekhokie.github.io/_posts/2016-08-22-installing-graphite.markdown

 date:   2016-08-22 04:36:04 -0400
 categories: ubuntu graphite
 ---
-Instructions related to the installation and configuration of [Graphite](http://graphiteapp.org/) on an Ubuntu 16.04 virtual machine.
+Tutorial related to the installation and configuration of [Graphite](http://graphiteapp.org/) on an Ubuntu 16.04 virtual machine.
 Note that these instructions follow the "Install from Source" process from the documentation in order to facilitate the highest level of configurability.

 ### Warning

 Note that the resulting Graphite setup from these instructions is **NOT** for production use.
 These instructions are for setting up an initial test/dev setup of Graphite to understand how the application functions.

 ### Dependencies